gohwils/biodatascience/index.md

 ## Contact or join us
 We are located at level 3 north wing of the School of Biological Sciences (60 Nanyang Drive, Singapore 637551).

+We are open to consultative and development work with industrial, educational and business partners.
+Do drop us an email at [biodatascienceandeducation@e.ntu.edu.sg](mailto:biodatascienceandeducation@e.ntu.edu.sg).

-We are always on the lookout for exciting new talent to join the team.
-If what you have read so far makes you think and curious, drop us an email at [biodatascienceandeducation@e.ntu.edu.sg](mailto:biodatascienceandeducation@e.ntu.edu.sg).
+We are always on the lookout for exciting new talent to join the team:
 For full-time staff, we have vacancies for research fellows, associates and assistants.
 Do check out the [NTU jobs portal](http://www.sbs.ntu.edu.sg/aboutus/JobOpeningsinSBS/Pages/default.aspx) for ads or check with us directly.

 For undergraduate students, we do post available projects on the relevant project portals (e.g. URECA, FYP or CN Yang).
 You may also approach [us](mailto:biodatascienceandeducation@e.ntu.edu.sg) directly to discuss customized projects (preferred).
 Do note that you are required to have certain proficiency in programming skills, mathematics, statistics and algorithms.